Filtering and Sorting with OpenRefine

 scientificNamecolumn after filtering.
 This will show that two names match your filter criteria.
 They are

-- To restrict to only one of these two species, you could make the search case sensitive or you could split the
+- To restrict to only one of these two species, you could:

 In addition to the solutions included above, another way to narrow our filter is to

 exclude entries in a facet.
 If you still have your facet for